I'm a new patient - what should I expect?

 Can I bring my x-rays taken at my previous dental clinic?

+Yes!
 You are welcome to transfer your old x-rays to us when you have your first exam.
-However, it is good to note that any x-rays older than 9 months may no longer be an accurate representation of the current state of your teeth and bone which can change over time.
+However, it is good to note that any x-rays older than 1 year may no longer be an accurate representation of the current state of your teeth and bone which can change over time.
 In order to give the dentist a more up-to-date view, the doctor may also take new x-rays for you.

 I have dental insurance - can you direct bill to my insurance company?